kubernetes-sigs/scheduler-plugins/kep/594-resourcepolicy/README.md

 If the number of pods has reach the `maxCount`, all the nodes in unit will be marked unschedulable.

 ##### Score
 If `priority` is set in resource policy, we will schedule pod based on `priority`.
 Default priority is 1, and minimum priority is 1.

 Score calculation details:

 1. calculate priority score, `scorePriority = (priority-1) * 20`, to make sure we give nodes without priority a minimum score.
 2. normalize score

-##### PostFilter

 #### Resource Policy Controller
 Resource policy controller set deletion cost on pods when the related resource policies were updated or added.